 I wanted to write the second part as soon as possible but I found out that even though I could, I didn’t understand everything well enough.
 I just didn’t feel comfortable with the subject.
 That’s why I started this series.
-I want to explore what actually happens when you program STM32.
+I want to explore what actually happens when you program STM32 microcontroller.
 Only then I can say I really understand the whole process.

 No one programs in Assembly anymore!